RaAndOn/SureClean_UGV/Husky_Setup/SETUP.md

 ```
 $ rosrun robot_upstart install husky_base/launch/base.launch --job husky-core --setup '/etc/ros/setup.bash'
 ```
-10) To start launch files for additional standard Husky components, we can augment the husky-core job.
+10a) To start launch files for additional standard Husky components, we can augment the husky-core job.
 Run the following command to add any launch files in the husky_bringup/launch/um6_config/ directory to the job:
 ```
 $ rosrun robot_upstart install husky_bringup/launch/um6_config --job husky-core --augment
 ```
+b) Alternatively the contents of the `/etc/ros/kinetic/husky-core.d` are launched when the husky-core service is run, simply place a launch file in the folder.

 **Warning** ROS Kinetic is written to run with python 2.7, if you installed Anaconda or have modified your default python settings in some way your computer might try to run this files using python 3.
 You can check this using the command `python --version`